Biosciences at Lancaster

 IELTS 6.5 overall with at least 6.0 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

-International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in HL Biology and 6 in one further HL science subject from Chemistry, Mathematics or Physics
+International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in HL Biology and 6 in one further HL science subjects from Chemistry, Mathematics or Physics

 BTEC Distinction, Distinction, Distinction in Applied Science including sufficient Biology and Chemistry content